blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 We can speed up the initial syncing of the blocks also known as a block replay by using the Mithril Client to download a Mithril snapshot.
 This could save you hours of syncing time.

 #### Step 6.1 - Create Mithril folder
-We will create folder inside our dingo folder that will will will use to download the mithril binary.
+We will create folder inside our dingo folder that we will use to download the mithril binary into.
 To create a folder in our dingo folder we can run:

 ```
 cd dingo